dheera-01/compilers_project/docs/usage/assign_const.md

 # Assign and Const

+*Note: By default all variables are mutable variables.
+If we want to declare immutable variables, then `const` explicitly should be specified.*
 ## Assign
 Following example illustrates the usage of `assign` keyword for declaring and updating variables.
 #### Example 1